ABOUT KATE BERNAL

 Based on the scholarship agreement, I was supposed to leave the United States and return after my program.

-Plastic Omnium told me they wanted me to stay and offered to pay back the money to the scholarship program organizing institutions, so I could stay.
+Plastic Omnium told me they wanted me to stay and offered to pay back the money to the scholarship program organizing institutions so I could.

-They told me that as long as I stayed with them a generous amount of time, they could support me that way.
+They told me that they could support me in this way as long as I stayed with them for a generous amount of time.
 I was thrilled!

 I talked to my lawyer (my mom) and asked her to send a letter to the scholarship program organizing institutions.
 That didn’t work out.
 I was told I had to go back.